 Furnace and Water Heater Combination Rebate: $700- $950

-There are a number of advantages of home solar energy.
-You can save money, qualify for tax benefits, and raise your property values.
-With the right storage equipment, solar panels can also offer you further energy independence and offer some protection from power outages.
+There are many benefits to home solar energy.
+You can qualify for tax benefits, raise your property values, and save money.
+With the right storage equipment, solar panels can also provide you with additional energy security and offer some protection from power outages.

-You might be pleasantly surprised at how short it takes to get a return on investment from your solar panels.
+You might be pleasantly surprised at how quickly you can get a return on investment from your solar panels.
 The sun shines frequently in Holiday City-Berkeley, meaning your payback period could last 14.9 years per 5 kW of capacity on the high end.

-Absolutely.
+Yes.
 Solar panels exist independently from the power grid in Holiday City-Berkeley and will continue to generate power even if the grid is having problems.
-Bear in mind, however, that a solar system without a storage system cannot keep you running through a nighttime outage.
+Bear in mind, however, that a solar system won't take you through a nighttime outage if you don't have a storage system.
 Your contractor can discuss some economical options to keep your home's power access reliable through the worst conditions, including battery backups or an emergency generator.